jatin7/fedemo/vm/README.md

 Download and install appropriate flavor of "packer" package from http://www.packer.io/.
 Make sure the utility is in your PATH.

+If you are using OSX you can install via `homebrew`

+    brew tap homebrew/binary
+    brew install packer

 Download and install VirtualBox for your platform from
 https://www.virtualbox.org/wiki/Downloads